UK police open a corporate manslaughter investigation into a hospital where a nurse killed 7 babies

 Former nurse Lucy Letby, 33, was convicted in August of killing seven newborns in the neonatal unit at the Countess of Chester Hospital in northwest England between June 2015 and June 2016.
 Prosecutors said she sickened the babies by injecting intravenous lines with air, poisoning some with insulin and force-feeding others milk.
 She was also convicted of attempting to murder six other infants.

-Police said it wasn’t investigating any individuals in relation to gross negligence manslaugther.
-It said it couldn’t provide any details, because the inquiry was at an early stage. headtopics.com
+Police said it wasn't investigating any individuals in relation to gross negligence manslaugther.
+It said it couldn't provide any details, because the inquiry was at an early stage.
+Copyright 2023 The Associated Press.
+All rights reserved.
+This material may not be published, broadcast, rewritten or redistributed without permission.

-Jill Biden is urging women to talk to their doctors about getting mammograms or other cancer screenings during October, which is Breast Cancer Awareness MonthSirens have wailed across Russia and television stations interrupted regular programming to broadcast warning signals as part of sweeping drills intended to test the readiness of the emergency services amid the fighting in UkraineWestern...

-Four Western countries have floated a proposal for the United Nations’ top human rights body to appoint a team of experts to monitor and report on abuses and rights violations in war-wracked SudanPolice say a man has been accused of stalking a woman in New York via his small airplane, flying out of an airport in nearby VermontPicketing begins at Kaiser hospitals as 75,000 workers go on strike in...